koii-network/docs/develop/settlement-layer/running-a-k2-node/validator-setup.md

 ```
 The authorized-withdrawer keypair is to be used as the ultimate authority over your validator.
 This keypair will be able to withdraw from your vote account and will have additional permission to change all other aspects of your vote account.

-This is a very important keypair since anyone in possession of it has the ability to permanently take control of your vote account and make any changes they please.
+This is a very important keypair.
+Anyone in possession of it has the ability to permanently take control of your vote account and make any changes they please.
 Therefore, it's crucial to store your authorized-withdrawer keypair in a secure location.

-It doesn't have to be stored on your validator, and it shouldn't be stored anywhere where unauthorized people could access it.
+It doesn't have to be stored on your validator and it shouldn't be stored anywhere where an unauthorized person could access it.

 It's recommended that you use `systemctl` to manage the validator process.
 To set up the validator service you can complete the following steps.

 ## Step 1: Create a Systemctl Service File for the Validator

-Write a service configuration using the editor of your choice (nano, vim, etc).
+Write a service configuration using the editor of your choice (nano, vim, etc.).
 Do this as a system user with root permissions, not your validator user.

 ```bash
 sudo nano /etc/systemd/system/koii-validator.service